yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-local-storage/index.md

 ## Storing User Data

-Up until this point, the data in our projects has disappeared whenever we refresh our page, which is not ideal.
+Up until this point, the data in our projects disappear whenever we refresh our page, which is not ideal.
 It would be nice if we could keep our to-dos on the page without having to recreate them every time we leave the window.
 There are two places we could store our data to make that happen.

-**Server-side storage:** This is when data is on someone else’s computer (often times one that is in a data warehouse), in a database.
-It is good for storing sensitive information, or any information that other users would be able to see (social media profile).
+**Server-side storage:** This is when data is on someone else’s computer (often, this is located in a data warehouse) in a database.
+It's suitable for storing sensitive information, or any information that other users would be able to see (social media profile).
 This is what a back-end developer usually handles.

 **Client-side storage:** This is when data is on the user’s computer.
-This is good for less sensitive information (shopping cart).
+This type of storage is good for less sensitive information (shopping cart).
 Front-end developers write the code to make this happen.

 Since we are front-end developers, we will learn how to use Local Storage, a form of client-side storage, as a database to hold our information.
 Once we do this, we can refresh a page after a user has added data, and the data will **persist** (still be on the page)!